Malonk/interior_design_colorblind/README.md

 ### Organization

+Notebooks:
 - exploration_phase_1.ipynb: Exploring how to work with images
 - exploration_phase_2.ipynb: Further exploration of working with images, clustering and finding the color names
-- final_demo.iypbn: The final tool
+- final_demo.ipynb: The final tool

+Presentation:
 - presentation_slides.pdf: The presentation I created and presented at the external Hackshow at Ironhack

+Data:
+- wikipedia_color_names.csv: list of HEX codes, RGB values, color names

 ### Sources